bgamari/squmfit/docs/getting_started.rst

 Getting started with squmfit
 ===============================

-`squmfit` is a general-purpose libr
+`squmfit` is a general-purpose library for non-linear least-squares fitting of curves.